Care management software: Overview and 10 options for 2026

 How to choose a care management platform

 As you search for the right care management software that fits your needs, there may be several questions you’re juggling — in particular, “How do I know which platform is best for me?”
-To guide your decision-making, your chosen solution should:
+To guide your decision-making, take the following quiz:

 The goal of care management is to facilitate informed and proactive intervention strategies that improve the quality of care.
 By providing a reliable source of updated measurement information, care management software reduces the risk of misaligned resources and unreliable results.
-With the help of a robust care management platform, healthcare organizations can count on comprehensive, data-backed support for every patient's journey, from identifying programs to interpreting results.
+With a robust care management platform, healthcare organizations can rely on comprehensive, data-backed support for every patient's journey, from identifying programs to interpreting results.